alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

 ### Avoid Chromium Shells with Ads

 In practice "*Chrome without Google*" isn't working out great.
+Chromium shells, with a paint job and ads, are not an improvement.

 People have been saying that browsers based on Chromium still give Google power over the market, since they can impose whatever web standards they want, like [AMP](https://en.wikipedia.org/wiki/Accelerated_Mobile_Pages).
-There is a bigger problem however.
-Following the same trend like Brave, being just a Chromium shell with a paint job and Ads, the other browser that does pretty much the same thing is [Microsoft Edge](https://www.microsoft.com/edge){:target="_blank",rel="nofollow"}.
+There is a bigger problem however: Chromium shells coming from ads companies.
+Like Brave, the other well known browser that follows the trend is [Microsoft Edge](https://www.microsoft.com/edge){:target="_blank",rel="nofollow"}.

 People forget that Microsoft also owns Bing Ads, and in 2020 it generated 7.74 billion USD in revenue.
 That's nothing to scoff about, making Microsoft also an advertising company, and Edge a vessel for serving those ads.